 Feel free to bring your kids along when you visit Lisa at the sack.
 With a $5 donation, they can get a free paint brush to use right away as they help beautify Lisa’s shack!
 It’s a great way to help kids understand serving others and some of the harsh conditions others may face.

 The Guest Shack

 Lisa won’t be alone!
-We have a second “guest shack” setup for our friends and supporters who want to help spread the word about our ministry by spending some time in a shack of their own.
-Local pastors, community servants, and even some college students will be committing to four hour blocks and staying overnight.
-Several of ARM’s board members, local ministry leaders, and community leader’s will be there!
-Click here for a list of those staying in the shacks Dweller Sign Up.
+We have a second guest shack set up for our friends and supporters who want to help spread the word about our ministry by spending some time in a shack of their own.
+Local pastors, community leaders, and even some college students will be committing to three-hour blocks and staying overnight.
+Several of ARM’s board members, local ministry leaders, and community leaders will be there!

 Lunch Seminar Series

 If you want to learn more about poverty and how you can serve others in our community, ARM has partnered with other organizations to offer lunch seminars throughout the week.
-Check back soon for dates and times for the lunch seminars for 2015!
+Check back soon for dates and times for the 2016 lunch seminars.